mozilla/fxa-content-server/docs/pairing-architecture.md

 Direction: Supp -> Auth

 Description: Sent right after connecting to the pairing channel by the supp.
-Contains OAuth PKCE parameters and a optionally a key encryption JWK.
+Contains OAuth request parameters, including PKCE parameters and a key encryption JWK if required by the relier.

 ```
 {